 These two children, however, were hopeful that their situation would not last and that they could return to school as soon as possible.
 While many schools reopened in Cambodia in September, children in this area were only attending approximately one hour a day due to classroom size restrictions imposed by Covid prevention measures.
 Now, since early November, schools in the country’s capital are closed.
-As education continues to be disrupted, the hope of Mali and Ley appears rather slim since child labor is often synonymous with dropping out of school.
+As education continues to be disrupted, the hope of Chana and Ley appears rather slim since child labor is often synonymous with dropping out of school.

 Under The Cambodian Consortium for Out of School Children, in partnership with Educate a Child, a global programme of the Education Above All Foundation, we will continue to support children like Chana and Ley to access education.
 Our aim is to enroll over 118,000 out of school children in school over the next four years.
 While schools remain closed, we will continue our emergency response efforts, distributing food, hygiene kits and school materials to those who need them most.